SnowflakeAi/documentation/api.md

 404 | Not Found | The specified resource could not be found 405 | Method Not Allowed | You tried to access a resource with an invalid method 429 | Too Many Requests | You are exceeding our rate limits.
 500 | Internal Server Error | We had a problem with our server.
-Try again later.
+Please try again later.
 503 | Service Unavailable | We’re temporarially offline for maintanance.
 Please try again later.